suyeounlee/Tutorium-Web-Group-Assignment2/README.md

 # Web-Programming Group Assignment2
 I created it using JavaScript, PHP, HTML, and CSS with three groupmates during the web programming course (Level 2) in November 2022, and I continuously modified the code whenever I had time.
+Participated in both frontend and backend.

 Main
 ![main](https://github.com/suyeounlee/Tutorium-Web-Group-Assignment2/assets/102848080/f1b7c40b-b750-49d2-8836-a62568605390)